alexbjorlig/Qlik-Sense-Framework/docs/color_scheme.rst

 Missing Features and todos
 --------------------------

-* Organizing custom color themes i.e. assigning custmo themes to specific applications
+* Organizing custom color themes i.e. assigning custmo themes to specific applications.
+  In a comment to this `Qlik Community post <https://community.qlik.com/docs/DOC-13517>`_ there is mentioned that *something is on the roadmap for 3.0+*.
 * Designing color themes.
 A reasonable work around is to use the `atom <https://atom.io/>`_ text editor with two packages installed: `color-picker <https://atom.io/packages/color-picker>`_ and `pigments <https://github.com/abe33/atom-pigments>`_.
   Consider reading the atom flight `manual <http://flight-manual.atom.io/>`_.
   It gives you the possibility of viewing and setting colors in file: